APPLICATIONS ARE NOW OPEN FOR 2020

 Current Postdoctoral Openings

-The UC Davis MIND Institute’s interdisciplinary Autism Research Training Program announces the availability of four NIH-funded postdoctoral positions (restricted to US citizens and permanent residents only) in interdisciplinary autism research to begin on September 1, 2020.
-Positions are for two years, subject to successful review during the first year; stipend levels follow NIH guidelines.
+The UC Davis MIND Institute's interdisciplinary Autism Research Training Program announces the availability of two NIH-funded postdoctoral positions (restricted to US citizens and permanent residents only) in interdisciplinary autism research to begin on September 1, 2021.
+Positions are for two years, subject to successful review during the first year; stipend levels follow NIH guidelines »

 Offer Letters Signed/Accepted: June 1, 2021